parameterIT/tool/documentation/docs/execution.md

 poetry run test
 ```
 ### Black formatter
-We have made use of _Black_ to format our files, and any changes made to the program will require _Black_ to be run before being able to merge into the main branch.
+We have made use of _black_ to format our files, and any changes made to the program will require _black_ to be run before being able to merge into the main branch.

 _Black_ is used by running the following command:
 ```sh